Florence Cathedral: Dome

 After a hundred years of construction and by the beginning of the 15th century, the structure was still missing its dome.
 The basic features of the dome had been designed by Arnolfo di Cambio in 1296.
 His brick model, 4.6 m high, 9.2 m long, was standing in a side aisle of the unfinished building, and had long been sacrosanct.
 It called for an octagonal dome higher and wider than any that had ever been built, with no external buttresses to keep it from spreading and falling under its own weight.

 The commitment to reject traditional Gothic buttresses had been made when Neri di Fioravanti's model was chosen over a competing one by Giovanni di Lapo Ghini.
 That architectural choice, in 1367, was one of the first events of the Italian Renaissance, marking a break with the Medieval Gothic style and a return to the classic Mediterranean dome.
 Italian architects regarded Gothic flying buttresses as ugly makeshifts.
 Furthermore, the use of buttresses was forbidden in Florence, as the style was favored by central Italy's traditional enemies to the north.
 Neri's model depicted a massive inner dome, open at the top to admit light, like Rome's Pantheon, partly supported by the inner dome, but enclosed in a thinner outer shell, to keep out the weather.
 It was to stand on an unbuttressed octagonal drum.
 Neri's dome would need an internal defense against spreading (hoop stress), but none had yet been designed.

 The building of such a masonry dome posed many technical problems.
 Brunelleschi looked to the great dome of the Pantheon in Rome for solutions.
 The dome of the Pantheon is a single shell of concrete, the formula for which had long since been forgotten.
 The Pantheon had employed structural centring to support the concrete dome while it cured.
 This could not be the solution in the case of a dome this size and would put the church out of use.
 For the height and breadth of the dome designed by Neri, starting 52 m above the floor and spanning 44 m, there was not enough timber in Tuscany to build the scaffolding and forms.
-Brunelleschi chose to follow such design and employed a double shell (a type of dome construction that was developed under the Seljuk Empire) made of sandstone and marble.
-Brunelleschi would have to build the dome out of brick, due to its light weight compared to stone and being easier to form, and with nothing under it during construction.
+Brunelleschi chose to follow such a design and employed a double shell, a form of construction with earlier precedents in Persian and Central Asian architecture.
+Both shells were built of brick, chosen for its light weight compared to stone and the ease of forming it in place, and raised with nothing supporting them from below during construction.
+Sandstone and marble were reserved for the tension chains, the ribs and the lantern.
 To illustrate his proposed structural plan, he constructed a wooden and brick model with the help of Donatello and Nanni di Banco, a model which is still displayed in the Museo dell'Opera del Duomo.
 The model served as a guide for the craftsmen, but was intentionally incomplete, so as to ensure Brunelleschi's control over the construction.